-Worthy topics for dissertation research generally will arise out of a specific relational or conceptual problem in reference to human development; theory and praxis of teaching and learning; organizational management or leadership; decision-making; or other social-interactional dimensions of Christian education and leadership broadly defined.
+Worthy topics for dissertation research generally will arise out of a specific relational or conceptual problem in reference to human development; theory and praxis of teaching and learning; organizational management or leadership; decision-making; or other socialinteractional dimensions of Christian education and leadership broadly defined.

 The student's Dissertation Committee supervises the dissertation writing process.
 The first step in the process is submission of a research prospectus.
 The student defends the prospectus in an open hearing.
-Until the Dissertation Committee, the Research Doctoral Studies Committee, and the seminary faculty accept the prospectus, the student cannot begin dissertation research.
+The student cannot begin dissertation research until the Dissertation Committee accepts the prospectus.

 Research methods utilized for the dissertation must be appropriate to the type of research being conducted by the student.
 Qualitative and/or quantitative social science research methodologies appropriate for the dissertation include: descriptive research, ethnographic research, historiographic research, and experimental methodologies and their variants.
+Humanities research methodologies are also appropriated where applicable to the proposed dissertation research.